Schedule Health Assessment

 Several initiatives, papers, and discussions around improving CPM schedules have been seen over the last several years.
 Two are the DCMA's 14-point Assessment and the Tripwires on scheduling.
 The focus of these initiatives is on validating the structural integrity of your schedule.

-The Safran schedule health report provides metrics for the 14-point assessment and the tripwire initiatives.
-In addition, you will find several other structural schedule metrics.
+The Safran Schedule Health report provides the necessary metrics and standard configurations for both the 14-point assessment and the tripwire initiatives.

 Sp%20Schedule%20Health%20Properties